swiftlang/swift/userdocs/diagnostics/diagnostic-descriptions.md

 ## Overview

 Swift diagnostics are classified into errors and warnings.
-Warnings can only be silenced in an intentional manner, e.g., adding `_ =` for an unused function result.
+Warnings can only be silenced in an intentional manner, for example adding `_ =` for an unused function result.

 Some diagnostics have more detailed explanations available.
 These include a `[#Name]` inline and reference to this documentation at the end of the compiler output on the command line, or is